 The contemporary resume with its bullet points and terse clipped phrases seems antithetical to any type of storytelling device.
 Some players in the hiring process – particularly recruiters – tend to want candidates to stick to the facts in their resumes.

-Others, however, especially those who make direct hiring decisions appreciate a resume that opens a window to your personality through storytelling.
-"Your resume should be about ... telling stories that register" writes Seth Godin in All Marketers Are Liars.
-In this 2002 book Making Stories: A Practical Guide for Organizational Leaders and Human Resource Specialists Terrence Gargiulo points out that human-resource managers prepare to interview candidates by reading resumes with their “story mind.”
-Putting himself into the mindset of HR people he envisions using the information in the resume to “construct a story and image of the person.”
+Terrence Gargiulo points out that human resources managers prepare to interview candidates by reading resumes with their “story mind.”
+Putting himself into the mindset of HR people, he envisions using the information in the resume to “construct a story and image of the person.”

-When read by human eyes your resume will get the reader’s attention for only 2.5 to 20 seconds.
+When read by human eyes, your resume will get the reader’s attention for only 2.5 to 20 seconds.
 In his popular book about intuition Blink!
-Malcolm Gladwell talks about “thin-slicing", which he defines as, “The ability of our unconscious to find patterns in situations and behavior based on very narrow slices of experience.”
+Malcolm Gladwell talks about “thin-slicing,” which he defines as, “The ability of our unconscious to find patterns in situations and behavior based on very narrow slices of experience.”

 “Too long and boring” comprise two of the top complaints about most resumes, voiced by Liz Ryan of WorldWIT.
 Contributing to a blog called “Get That Job!”
 Ryan cites one of her favorite resumes — from a controller who includes this telling line on his resume: “Unusually wicked sense of humor for a Finance type.”
 Ryan notes that “the human need for stories should be a vital clue to job-hunters whose resumes often have as much dramatic punch as the back of a cereal box.
 Your resume is your marketing brochure.
 It has to tell your story.”